 How Does a Free Clinic Positively Impact Lander?

 In Lander, a significant portion of our community does not get needed healthcare.
 Instead, they wait for a crisis and go to the emergency room—the most expensive form of health care delivery.
 This adds up to higher health care costs in our community.
 Providing access to lifesaving, life-affirming healthcare reduces these costs and significantly improves the quality of life critical to a thriving community.

 Free Medical Clinics are vital to the healthcare of millions.

 There are over 1,400 free medical clinics across the United States providing care to over 2 million people who would otherwise go without lifesaving and life-affirming care.
 Free medical clinics have different models, but most provide free healthcare to adults making under 200% of the federal poverty level.
 According to the National Association of Free and Charitable Clinics, over 60% of people who utilize free clinic services are employed full-time or part-time.
-There are currently only four free clinics in Wyoming in Cheyenne, Cody, Jackson, and Laramie.
+There are currently only three other free clinics in Wyoming in Cody, Jackson, and Laramie.